 The Federal Government allocated $500 million towards the line as part of the $1.05 billion funding allocation towards METRONET the in 2018-19 Budget.
 The funding will be provided between FY2018-19 and FY2023-24.

-On 26 October 2017 a tender for the concept planning for the line was released.
-The successful tenderer will work with the WA Government on the Options Study Analysis for the project.
-A pre-requisite briefing session was held on 8 November 2017 for prospective tenderers.
-The tender closed on 7 December 2017.
-A team of ARUP, Roberts Day and EY were awarded the contract in April 2018.
+On 26 October 2017 a tender for the concept planning for the line was released, closing on 7 December 2017.
+A team of Arup, Roberts Day and EY were awarded the contract in April 2018.

 A community information session was held on 22 March 2018 by the WA Government to discuss the results of the Morley-Ellenbrook Line community survey.

-The project is in the Preliminary Planning stage.
+The project is in the planning stages of development.

 The project is included in the broader Transport connectivity between Morley and Ellenbrook initiative, which Infrastructure Australia identifies as a Priority Initiative on its Infrastructure Priority List.